steve1rm/BusbySurvey/README.md

 - Home screen that allows users swipe surveys
 - Start suvery
 - And a Thank You for your participation
+- Offline first saves survey list to be viewed offline

 # Libraries and architecture